Scholarships and financial aid

 Federal Direct Loan program

 The Federal Direct Loan Programs offer low cost loans to students.
 Subsidized loan amounts are calculated on need as determined by the FAFSA.
 Unsubsidized loans are not need-based.
-Direct loans for students are subject to a 1.051 percent origination fee when disbursed. additional information on annual loan limits, interest rates, etc.
+Direct loans for students are subject to an origination fee when disbursed.

 Students must be enrolled at least half-time and maintain satisfactory academic progress toward a degree to be eligible to receive Federal Direct Loans.
 Loan funds are disbursed to the student's account at the beginning of each semester or in a timely manner if the loan has been originated after a term has started.